tomasherceg/dotvvm-docs/Pages/basics-configuration.md

 This call returns the `DotvvmConfiguration` object, but the configuration of DotVVM should be mostly in the `DotvvmStartup.cs`.

 In the default project template, the `Startup` class also registers a static files middleware.
-DotVVM doesn't need it itself, however in 99% cases you OWIN to serve static files like images to the user.
+DotVVM doesn't need it itself, however in 99% cases you want to use OWIN to serve static files like images to the user.

 ### DotvvmStartup.cs